 The Seljuk Han of Anatolia

 Intact glass objects from antiquity are rare, due to the fragile nature of the material.
-Compared to the contemporary production in Iran and Syria, no glass objects from Seljuk-era Turkey have been identified.
+Compared to the contemporary production in Iran and Syria, only a few rare glass objects from Seljuk-era Turkey have been identified.
 However, the underwater archaeology expeditions of the Serce Limani shipwreck off the Turkish coast at Bodrum, dated to the 11th century, have shown that glass was an important maritime trading commodity in the area.
 In all probability, glass was imported by ship to Turkish ports along the Mediterranean from Syria and Iraq, the two major centers of glass production in the Islamic period.
+Raqqa and Aleppo were important centers for glass production and the Seljuks maintained active trading relationships with the Abassids.
 Some small-scale glass production must have existed in some form in Anatolia during the Seljuk period, much as it did in the other parts of the Near East at that time.
-Lamps and other daily implements were fabricated out of clay, and glass luxury items, such as beakers and platters, must have been a rare commodity cherished by those able to afford them.
+Lamps and other daily implements were normally fabricated out of clay, and glass luxury items, such as beakers and platters, must have been a rare commodity cherished by those able to afford them.

 The excavations of the site of the Kubadabad Palace of Sultan Alaeddin Keykubad I on Lake Beyşehir have revealed fragments of glass.
-Pieces of plain and stained window glass have been found in the small hamam of the Palace.
+Fragments from the stucco window grilles and pieces of molded stucco from elaborate cupboards found on the site most probably held glass.
+Pieces of plain and stained window glass have been found in the small hamam of the Palace, in turquoise blue, cobalt blue, manganese purple and green.
 Professor Rüchan Arik affirms that bracelets, beads, bottles, lamps (with and without handles) and drinking beakers, made in red, yellow and green glass, have been found on the site.
-She has also found the traces of a glass furnace on the site with glass on its walls, as well as remnants of the raw materials used in glass production (cullet and glass rods).
+She has also found the traces of a glass furnace on the site with glass cullet on its walls, as well as remnants of the raw materials used in glass production (cullet and glass rods) as well as several glassmaking tools (scissors and pincers).
 These findings distinguish this furnace from a ceramics kiln.
 Simple wares such as lamps and goblets for everyday use were probably manufactured on the site, and the more sophisticated products were probably imported from the accomplished Syrian-Iraqi studios.
 Research in progress by Zekiye Uysal will shed more light upon this subject.